 Wolves are known as apex predators, meaning they’re at the top of the heap: no other animal preys on the wolf, at least no other non-human animal does.
 But since humans are the only animal that poses a real and serious danger, it would make sense that wolves might behave differently when they feel our presence in their environment, particularly if we’re also shooting them with tranquilizer darts.

-If stress is the chief factor causing the formation of dominance hierarchies, and if being watched increases an animal’s stress, then being “observed” by scientists may very well be stressful to wolves, increasing incidents of so-called dominant and submissive behaviors.
-These effects would likely multiply in situations where wolves were shot with tranquilizer darts and outfitted with radio collars.
+the chief factor causing the formation of dominance hierarchies, and if being watched increases an animal’s stress, then being “observed” by

 Granted, I’m an outside observer, not an active participant in the process.
 To quote Professor Donna J. Haraway, “Science, for the most part, makes room for technical papers, grant applications, informal networks of students, teachers, and laboratories, official symposia to promote methods and interpretations; and textbooks to socialize new scientists.
 It does not, however, provide room for outsiders and amateurs.”
-Thats me.
-(Animal Sociology and a Natural Economy of the Body Politic, Pt/ II.
+That’s me. (“Animal Sociology and a Natural Economy of the Body Politic, Pt/ II.”
 1978.)

 In their 1995 book When Elephants Weep Masson and McCarthy wrote, “In recent years the idea of the dominance hierarchy has become more controversial, with some ethologists now asking if such hierarchies are real or a product of human expectation.”